Skip navigation

 O*NET-SOC Description

-Teach or instruct out-of-school youths and adults in remedial education classes, preparatory classes for the General Educational Development test, literacy, or English as a Second Language.
-Teaching may or may not take place in a traditional educational institution.
+Teach or instruct out-of-school youths and adults in basic education, literacy, or English as a Second Language classes, or in classes for earning a high school equivalency credential.

 Sample of Reported Job Titles